 I decided on a single image ad for this campaign.
 Again, you’ll want to test different images, ad types and copy to see what resonates best with your client’s target audience.

-You can also offer a digital download, free trial of a product or service, or a free class.
-These are just a few suggestions for lead magnets.
+Other ideas for your lead magnet include a digital download, free trial of a product or service, coupon for a discount, or a free class.
 You’ll want to choose one for your campaign based on your client’s niche and product offering.

 Either way, the point of this campaign is to get people to engage with your potential client’s products and brand, so you can build their audience base.